mjbradvica/SimpleDomain/README.md

 // false
 ```

-> If you don't know which identifier to go with, it is **highly recommended** to start with either GUIDs or strings.
+> If you don't know which identifier to use, it is **highly recommended** to start with either GUIDs or strings.

 ### Aggregate Roots

 An AggregateRoot is a designator for a logical boundary of entities and value objects.

-AggregateRoots may contain domain events that other parts of your application may react to.
+AggregateRoots may contain domain events that react with other parts of your application.

-Typically these domain events are published when the aggregate root is saved, updated, or removed from persistence.
+Typically, these domain events are published when the aggregate root is saved, updated, or removed from persistence.

-The following is a small example of a theoretical aggregate root that contains a list of items.
+The following is a small example of a theoretical aggregate root that contains a list of items:

 ```csharp
 public class ShoppingCart : AggregateRoot